-Abras has pedagogical experience as a dance and theatre trainer in the context of the ARENA da Cultura project in Minas Gerais.
-He has also taught introductory music courses as part of the Winter Festival of Federal University of Minas Gerais, as well as being a Capoeira de Angola teacher within the Cultural association Eu sou Angoleiro.
+Abras gained pedagogical experience as a dance and theatre trainer for the Arena da Cultura project in Minas Gerais.
+He has also taught Capoeira de Angola within the cultural association Eu sou Angoleiro and introductory music courses as part of the winter festival of the Federal University of Minas Gerais.

-Abras has faced threats in Brazil in the form of harassment calls, a having well his house broken into.
-This follows the murder of several of his friends and associates over a period of decades as part of a sustained persecution of black Brazilians by the authorities.
+Abras was under threat in Brazil, he was subject to harassment in the form of repeated calls and having his house broken into.
+This followed the murder of several of his friends and associates over a period of decades as part of the sustained persecution of black Brazilians by the authorities.